-The project “Collaborate for Impact – development of social entrepreneurship and social investments towards economic and social cohesion in the Eastern Partnership and Russia” is led by the European Venture Philanthropy Association (EVPA), with the support of the European Union, and in collaboration with partner organisations in the region’s countries: Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine and Russia.
+The project “Collaborate for Impact – development of social entrepreneurship and social investments towards economic and social cohesion in the Eastern Partnership” is led by the European Venture Philanthropy Association (EVPA), with the support of the European Union, and in collaboration with partner organisations in the region’s countries: Armenia, Azerbaijan, Georgia, Moldova and Ukraine.

 This project is funded by the European Union.

 The Member States of the European Union have decided to link together their know-how, resources and destinies.
 Together, they have built a zone of stability, democracy and sustainable development whilst maintaining cultural diversity, tolerance and individual freedoms.
 The European Union is committed to sharing its achievements and its values with countries and peoples beyond its borders

 Collaborate for Impact is a unique five-year long project (2020-2025), which aims to develop a more favourable social entrepreneurship ecosystem in the region.

 This will be done through raising awareness, promotion of social innovation and exchanges with various policy and decision-making stakeholders that will ultimately lead to increasing the number of social investors, social entrepreneurs, and collaboration across the region.
 As a result, civil society organisations and social enterprises will benefit from social investment to become sustainable and have a positive societal impact.

 To achieve this, EVPA will engage with local social investors, social entrepreneurs, social purpose organisations, impact funds, as well as partner organisations in Eastern Partnership countries, and share the knowledge and experience of its broad community.
 The project will also provide financial support to establish venture philanthropy funds in the region.